TEIC/website/src/support/learn.md

  The underlying expression of the TEI Guidelines is a document called an ODD (or One Document Does it all), so called because it constitutes a single source from which the P5 schemas, reference documentation, and Guidelines prose are derived.
 The ODD language (which is part of the TEI language itself) is also the language in which TEI customizations are written.
- This introduction to the ODD language provides an overview of the essential concepts and some detail on how to write TEI customizations in ODD.
-ODD customizations may also be created using the web-based [Roma](https://roma.tei-c.org) tool.
+ This page lists resources to learn and work with the ODD language in order to produce TEI customizations, either working with the web-based [Roma](https://roma.tei-c.org) tool, or by writing TEI ODD code directly.

 [Bibliography](/support/learn/a-bibliography-of-publications-related-to-the-text-encoding-initiative/)